rrwick/Filtlong/README.md

 1. If an external reference was provided, hash all of the reference's 16-mers.
     * If the reference is an assembly, then Filtlong simply hashes all 16-mers in the assembly.
-    * If the reference is in Illumina reads, then the 16-mer has to be encountered a few times before it's hashed (to avoid hashing 16-mers that result from read errors).
+    * If the reference is in short reads, then the 16-mer has to be encountered a few times before it's hashed (to avoid hashing 16-mers that result from read errors).
 2. Look at each of the input reads to get length and quality information.
     * If a read fails to meet any of the hard thresholds (`--min_length`, `--max_length`, `--min_mean_q` or `--min_window_q`) then it is marked as 'fail' now.
         * Note that `--min_mean_q` and `--min_window_q` are expressed as sequence percent identities from 0-100 (see how this is calculated in the [Read scoring](#read-scoring) section), not as PHRED scores.